 x = 10 def example(): print(x) x += 5 example()

-So there is a way how we can edit global variable locally.
-We need to use global in function, example:
+So there is a way how we can edit global variables locally.
+We need to use globally in function, example:

 x = 10 def example(): # what we do here is defined x as a global variable. global x x += 5 print(x) example() print(x)

-Other way to change global variable, is to change function to use and return argument:
+Another way to change the global variable is to change the function to use and return argument:

 x = 10 def example(x): x += 5 return x x = example(x) print(x)

-In this tutorial we covered global and local variables and basics how to use them.
-It was simplier than you thought, wasn't it?
-Now you can move to next tutorial:
+In this tutorial, we covered global and local variables and the basics of how to use them.
+It was simpler than you thought, wasn't it?